Copyright 2019 Xanadu Quantum Technologies Inc.

 import numpy as np

-from scipy.linalg import block_diag, sqrtm, schur
+from scipy.linalg import sqrtm, schur, polar, qr

 from thewalrus.symplectic import sympmat